javajet/learn-scala-by-example/README.md

 We can extend this example to include an extra step in the tea making process - a boiling kettle!

+Although, this might take some time and we'll have to wait for it to finish.
-Scala supports asynchronous processes (processes that require time to execute without blocking) using `Future`s (another Scala wrapper).
+Scala supports _asynchronous_ processes (i.e. processes that require time to execute and are handled without blocking) using `Future`s (another Scala wrapper).

 This provides minimal impact on the structure of the code while still allowing all the error